camilodoa/ai-melts-ice/README.md

 - `main.py`

-> starts a RESTful API that serves the data in `predictions.csv`
+> Starts a RESTful API that serves the data in `predictions.csv`

 ### Dependencies: